Applying for Aid

 - If selected for FAFSA verification, a) don't worry, as selection is at random and about 30% of students are selected, and b) submit the appropriate forms and tax returns directly to OU.

-- Review award package once it arrives, accept in writing the components of the award that you choose, and follow any instructions that correspond with particular items (e.g. an application for work study or a Master Promissory Note for a lender).
+- Review award package once it arrives, accept in writing the components of the award that you choose, and follow any instructions that correspond with particular items (e.g. completing a Master Promissory Note and Entrance Counseling for Direct Loans).

 - Follow instructions on arranging payment options through the OU Business Office.